 One do not absolutely need mentors to succeed in life (I stand corrected; see comments), particularly the scientific life, but a good mentor makes the process much easier!

 I was blessed with four wonderful scientific mentors.
 Each of them taught me invaluable lessons on how to be the best scientist that I can, and I hope that my professional life honors them.
 It is normal for a research scientist to list her/his PhD advisor as a mentor, and I am no exception.
 My PhD advisor at Cornell (Dr. George Paul Hess) was especially awesome and I have talked about him here, here and here.

-However, I came to George pre-trained, quite well pre-trained.
+However, I came to George pre-trained, quite well pre-trained, in fact.

 I learned from Dr. Hann how to (properly) design, perform and analyze an experiment, pure and simple, and if this sounds succinct let me tell you that this is the backbone of science, period.

 He recently had the honor of being the speaker at the latest UCC commencement.
 He shared with me his address and I really wanted to share it with my readers.
 It really made me realize what my own title means.
 Dr. Hann graciously gave me permission to reproduce his speech in this blog.

 I think that regardless of your walk of life, you will find this inspiring.

 What does the title “doctor” really mean?